-In reaching agreement as to a reasonable accommodation with or performing structural modifications for, otherwise qualified individuals with disabilities, the Property is not required to:
+In reaching an agreement as to a reasonable accommodation with or performing structural modifications for, otherwise qualified individuals with disabilities, the Property is not required to:

-- A. Make structural alterations that require the removal or altering of a load-bearing structural member; - B. Provide support services that are not already part of its housing programs; - C. Take any action that would result in a fundamental alteration in the nature of the program or service;

-D. Take any action that would result in an undue financial and administrative burden on the Property (including structural impracticality as defined in the UFAS).
+- Make structural alterations that require the removal or altering of a load-bearing structural member; - Provide support services that are not already part of its housing programs; - Take any action that would result in a fundamental alteration in the nature of the program or service; - Take any action that would result in an undue financial and administrative burden on the Property (including structural impracticality as defined in the UFAS).

-Units may be made accessible for individuals with disabilities in accordance with the HUD Handbook 4350.3 REV I, Chapter 2, Section 3, Subsection 4.
+Units may be made accessible for individuals with disabilities in accordance with the HUD Handbook 4350.3 Rev I, Chapter 2, Section 3, Subsection 4.

-Any questions regarding Reasonable Accommodation decisions, contact Peak Living, LLCs' 504 Coordinator: Kelianne Crapo (908) 907-0949 TTY 711
+Any questions regarding Reasonable Accommodation decisions contact Peak Living LLC's 504 Coordinator: Kelianne Crapo (908) 907-0949; TTY 711

-III.
-Statements of Non-Discrimination
+III Statements of Non-Discrimination

-The Property shall not automatically deny admission to a particular group or category of otherwise eligible applicants.
+The property shall not automatically deny admission to a particular group of category of otherwise eligible applicants.
 The Property will seek to prevent situations and will not develop or implement procedures, which create a barrier to equal housing opportunity for all.

-The Property shall not discriminate because of race, color, sex, religion, age, handicap, disability, familial status or national origin in the leasing, rental, or other disposition of housing or related facilities (including land), included in any development or developments under its jurisdiction or in the use or occupancy thereof.
-The Property shall not on account of race, color, sex, religion, age, handicap, disability, familial status or national origin:
+The property shall not discriminate because of race, color, sex, religion, age, handicap, disability, familial status, national origin, marital status, gender identity, and sexual orientation in the leasing, rental, or other disposition of housing or related facilities (including land), included in any development or developments under its jurisdiction or in the use or occupancy thereof.
+The Property shall not on account of race, color, sex, religion, age, handicap, disability, familial status, national origin, marital status, gender identity, and sexual orientation:

-- 1) Deny to any family the opportunity to apply for housing, nor deny to any eligible applicant the opportunity to lease housing suitable to its needs; - 2) Provide housing which is different than that provided others; - 3) Subject a person to segregation or disparate treatment; - 4) Restrict a person's access to any benefit enjoyed by others in connection with the housing program; - 5) Treat a person differently in determining eligibility or other requirements for admission; - 6) Deny a person access to the same level of services; - 7) Deny a person the opportunity to participate in a planning or advisory group, which is an integral part of the housing program; - 8) Deny admission of children to family housing.
+- Deny to any family the opportunity to apply for housing, nor deny to any eligible applicant the opportunity to lease housing suitable to its needs; - Provide housing that is different from that provided by others; - Subject a person to segregation or disparate treatment; - Restrict a person's access to any benefit enjoyed by others in connection with the housing program; - Treat a person differently in determining eligibility or other requirements for admission; - Deny a person access to the same level of services;

+Deny a person the opportunity to participate in a planning or advisory group, which is an integral part of the housing program;

-The Fair Housing Act prohibits discrimination based upon familial status, unless the housing is exempt as housing for older persons as provided for by the Fair Housing Act.
+The Fair Housing Act prohibits discrimination based upon familial status unless the housing is exempt as housing for older persons as provided for by the Fair Housing Act.